 Fig 2: Setup of the flow loop.
 (A) Schematic model of the flow loop (B) Final flow loop setup with LVAD (1), embedded model (2), a reservoir (3) and a 3D-printed tube connector (optional) (4)

 Fig 3: Clinical imaging techniques.
-(A) CT-reconstruction of an aortic arch with a biological surgical heart valve (B) Ultrasonic image of a 3D-printed aortic root (1) with an open biological surgical heart valve (2) (C) 4D-MRI flow visualization in the aortic arch (D) X-ray imaging of a 3D-printed pediatric heart (1) during a catheter intervention (2)
+(A) CT-reconstruction of a 3D-printed aortic arch with a biological surgical heart valve (B) Ultrasonic image of a 3D-printed aortic root (1) with an open biological surgical heart valve (2) (C) 4D-MRI flow visualization in the aortic arch (D) X-ray imaging of a 3D-printed pediatric heart (1) during a catheter intervention (2)

 DISCUSSION: